JuliaSurv/NetSurvival.jl/docs/src/theory.md

 One central hypothesis in net survival (on top of non-informative censoring) is that $P$ and $E$ are independent.
 This independence can be written in terms of hazard rates $\lambda_O(t) = \lambda_P(t) + \lambda_E(t)$, or in terms of survival functions $S_O(t) = S_P(t)S_E(t)$.

 The population hazard for each individual $\lambda_{P_i}$ is usally drawn from a reference life table, and may depend on covariates $\mathbf D_i$ such as age and date, sex, country, race, etc...
 See the [RateTables.jl](https://github.com/JuliaSurv/RateTables.jl) package for more details on the potential covariates.
+On the other hand, the excess mortality is assumed to be i.i.d. between individuals and not to depend on covariates at all.
+Thus, we mostly omit these covariates from our notations.

 The estimation of net survival is usually discussed in terms of the estimation of the excess hazard $\partial \Lambda_E(t)$.
 Here, we use the following counting processes notations, similar to standard survival analysis:
 * The uncensored event indicatrix $\partial N_i(t)$ for individual $i$ at time $t$